Skip to content

 sealos load -i mysql_8.0.tar.gz

-# Example 1: Disk type is nfs, storageclass name is df-nfs-storage deployment command
+# Example 1: Disk type is NFS, deployment command with storageclass named df-nfs-storage

 sealos run imageId -e storageclass_type=nfs,openebs_localpath='',nfs_name=df-nfs-storage